Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Super Tank chokes survivors in the air.
-		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is choked survivors in the air.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is choked in the air.
 		// - "Choke Range"
 		// - "Choke Range Chance"
-		// "Choke Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is choked survivors in the air.
+		// "Choke Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is choked in the air.
 		// - "Choke Chance"
 		// - "Choke Hit Mode"
 		// Requires "st_choke.smx" to be installed.